Product Director and Founder

-AA Muchagara #064 is her favourite coffee, “it’s so floral and bright, it really stands out on the cupping table”.
+Frinsa Sigararutang from Indonesia is her favourite coffee, “Very not-typical Indonesian coffee.
+It really stands out on the cupping table”

 Before starting her barista career (2013) in a small coffeeshop not far from the University Alena’s coffee experiments were more like the process of creating potions.
 But luckily, as time went on her curiosity smoothly transferred into great interest about the coffee world.
 Inspired by outstanding specialty projects she launched a start up in collaboration with the local enthusiasts.
 It was a catering coffee shop travelling from festival to festival and introducing new popular RAFs and amazing black coffees.
 The last event was iVolga 2016 – Youth Forum for young entrepreneurs where Alena also found herself on a position of project manager overseeing dozens of projects from small startups to mature businesses.
 This is when she convinced herself she’s inspired by the combination of different working types like marketing, sales, international relations and, specialty coffee, undoubtedly.
 Few months later, she met Morten and came to Nordic Approahc as an intern in early 2017.
 Becoming a part of the team she still can’t believe this opportunity to share not only the great experience to the Russian coffee market but amazing coffees that is more valuable.